 You can’t make glass skin happen if you’re rocking dry patches and bags under your eyes.
 Pollock recommends adding an eye cream or serum to nourish the fragile eye area that tends to be drier than the rest of your face (and that regular moisturizers may not be able to fully quench.)

-Step 8: Seal with a Mask
+Step 8: Seal with a face oil (daytime only)

 Is Glass Skin Easy to Achieve?